Trading

 Similar to Freetrade, Trading 212 has over 1 million clients.
 The fintech company has also earned an almost-perfect rating on Trustpilot and has processed billions of dollars in client assets.
 Trading 212 was the first in the industry to go commission-free in Europe and the UK; they were instrumental in making investment accessible to all.

-The free Trading 212 app is undoubtedly one of its biggest draws; it allows you to trade stocks, Forex, ETFs, and crypto on the go.
+The free Trading 212 app is undoubtedly one of its biggest draws; it allows you to trade stocks, Forex, and ETFs on the go.
 More than 14 million people have downloaded the app to date, and it has reached top charts for trading apps multiple times.

 Additionally, Trading 212 has the following to offer: